-Nearly all UGA classrooms provide an instructor podium computer, which you can use to access your UGA Zoom or Teams account.
+Nearly all UGA classrooms provide an instructor podium computer, which you can use to access your UGA Zoom account.
 A small number of classrooms will require that you bring your own laptop to connect to the wired AV equipment.
-Some instructors may prefer to use their personal laptop rather than the podium computer - this can also be accommodated.
+Additionally, some instructors may prefer to use their personal laptop rather than the podium computer.